Parental Relocation in New York

 Wisselman & Associates: Protecting Your Rights

-Whether you are the custodial parent who is seeking to relocate with your child or if you are the noncustodial parent who wishes to contest such a move, we suggest that you contact our Long Island parental relocation attorneys at Wisselman & Associates.
-We have been practicing family and divorce law in Long Island for more than 30 years.
+Whether you are the custodial parent who is seeking to relocate with your child or if you are the noncustodial parent who wishes to contest such a move, we suggest that you contact our Long Island parental relocation attorneys at Wisselman & Associates in Great Neck.
+We have been practicing family and divorce law on Long Island for more than 30 years.
 We can help explain the legal ramifications of parental relocation and we can provide you with professional legal representation in this matter.